VectorInstitute/FL4Health/research/picai/README.md

 - **scans_write_dir**: Base directory to write all preprocessed scans.
 - **annotations_write_dir**: Base directory to write all preprocessed annotations.
 - **overview_write_dir**: Base directory to write all dataset overviews (more details below).
 - **size**: Desired dimensions of preprocessed scans in voxels/pixels.
-Triplet of the form: Depth x Height x Weight.
+Triplet of the form: Depth x Height x Width.
 - **spacing**: Desired voxel spacing of preprocessed scans in mm/voxel.
-Triplet of the form: Depth x Height x Weight.
+Triplet of the form: Depth x Height x Width.
 - **num_threads**: The number of threads to use during data preprocessing.
 Defaults to 4.
 - **splits_path**: Optional path to the desired splits.
 Defaults to official picai splits.